 09 March, 2015

-The Cobalt Unit Appeal Fund (Cheltenham Imaging Centre) is the first UK imaging service to be accredited by UKAS to the Imaging Services Accreditation Scheme (ISAS) Standard.
+The Cobalt Unit Appeal Fund (Cheltenham Imaging Centre) is the first UK imaging service to be accredited by UKAS for Imaging Services Accreditation.
 Their accreditation demonstrates the organisation’s competence to deliver against key quality measures related to patient and clinical outcomes.

-Niky Sykes, Head of IT and Communications at Cobalt, who project managed ISAS said: “Our staff were all unanimous in their support of going through the ISAS process.
+Niky Sykes, Head of IT and Communications at Cobalt, who project managed the accreditation process said: “Our staff were all unanimous in their support of going through the accreditation process.
 The Standard is so developmental that it gave us a fresh look and complete service analysis and re-evaluation helping us to refine our processes and undeniably improve service delivery and patient care.
 We thought we already did a lot brilliantly!
-However ISAS helped us discover ways of improving and then ensuring we continue to improve.”
+However accreditation helped us discover ways of improving and then ensuring we continue to improve.”

-UKAS accreditation to ISAS is a formal declaration of the competence, quality and safety of the imaging service and gives confidence to patients, funders/purchasers, staff and management of imaging services departments.
+UKAS accreditation is a formal declaration of the competence, quality and safety of the imaging service and gives confidence to patients, funders/purchasers, staff and management of imaging services departments.

-Since ISAS’ launch in 2009 many imaging services both public and private are participating in the scheme and a number of them are due to be accredited in 2011.
+Since the launch of the accreditation programme in 2009 many imaging services both public and private are participating in the scheme and a number of them are due to be accredited in 2011.